TempeBrennan/virtual-container/README.md

 * More Usage
     - create ListBox ListView SpreadSheet
 * Continue Update
-    - first version is not good, will bed updated later.
+    - first version is not good, will be updated later.